 Professor Aiken has spent a great deal of her career advocating for human rights and social justice.
 She launched and managed an innovative legal literacy project in Northern Ontario, worked as a staff lawyer with community legal clinics in Toronto, and established a private practice in immigration and refugee law.
 She is a past president of the Canadian Council for Refugees (CCR), a former member of the Equality Rights Panel of the Court Challenges Programme of Canada, and the former Editor-in-Chief of the journal Refuge.
 Currently she is Co-Chair of the Board of Directors of the Canadian Centre for International Justice and an active member of the CCR’s Legal Affairs Committee.

-Professor Aiken is convening the workshop “De-Carceral Futures: Bridging Prison and Immigration Justice” at Queen’s Law in May 2019.
-The workshop aims to spark a broader public conversation about immigration detention and its consequences.
+Professor Aiken convened the workshop “De-Carceral Futures: Bridging Prison and Immigration Justice” at Queen’s Law in May 2019., which sparked a broader public conversation about immigration detention and its consequences.

 - Migration law and policy